ThashmikaX/interview-preparation/quiestions.md

-gave data structures related practical scenario and asked to write the psuedo code for that" what is the the programming language you're most comfortable with? how to you handle errors in your code? what frameworks do you use for unit testing? git question - you're working on a branch but before completing you have to work on some other task in a different branch. how do you handle it without breaking the code? sql questions: how do you ensure the integrity of a sql database? what is the difference between left join and inner join?
+gave data structures related practical scenario and asked to write the psuedo code for that" what is the the programming language you're most comfortable with? how to you handle errors in your code? sql questions: how do you ensure the integrity of a sql database? what is the difference between left join and inner join?